interstitialRedirectModalTitle

 A group of kids learning from a scientist at a preserve.

-Our preserves also serve as living laboratories for research by scientists and universities on avian habitat, invasive species treatments, and groundwater systems, helping inform future management.
+Our preserves also serve as living laboratories, supporting research by scientists and universities focused on avian habitat, invasive species treatments and groundwater systems.
+This research helps inform future management while creating opportunities for learning and discovery.

-Each spring, thousands tune into TNC’s live kestrel cam for an up-close look at nesting falcons, showcasing the Lake’s rich biodiversity.
-TNC partners with the community to support birding celebrations, volunteer projects, wildlife tours, and outreach events.
+Each spring, thousands tune into TNC’s live kestrel cam for an up-close look at nesting falcons, offering a window into the Lake’s biodiversity.
+TNC also partners with communities across Utah to support birding celebrations, volunteer projects, wildlife tours and outreach events that help people stay connected to Great Salt Lake and invested in its future.

 Virtual Field Trip This virtual field trip, featuring the Great Salf Lake, is excellent for people of all ages. © TNC